 - Student accounts.

 Each type of account offers different features and services to suit your financial needs or situation.
-For example, a term deposit account could be perfect if you want to to make long-term savings.
+For example, a term deposit account could be perfect if you want to make long-term savings.
 Term deposit accounts are similar to the UK’s Individual Savings Accounts (ISAs) as they both have better interest rates than other savings accounts.
 However, with a term deposit account, you’ll need to add a minimum amount every month and leave it in the account for an agreed length of time.

 Opening an Australian bank account from overseas

-If you’re about to move Australia, certain banks will allow you to open an account from overseas.
+If you’re about to move to Australia, certain banks will allow you to open an account from overseas.
 You’ll usually be able to open an account with most banks if:

 - Your bank at home has a correspondent banking relationship with a bank in Australia.
 A correspondent bank is an authorised financial institution that provides services on behalf of another.
 For example, CommBank is the correspondent bank to Barclays Bank in the UK.